CenterPoint Energy, Inc. research snapshot

 CNP AI Stock Forecast Scenarios

-The CNP AI stock forecast uses scenario ranges around the $44.48 cutoff price, the 2026 non-GAAP EPS guidance midpoint of $1.90, and a three-year financial_rigor.py model.
-The bullish case requires rate-base growth, timely recovery, lower financing pressure, strong Houston industrial load, and a premium utility multiple.
-The base case assumes management delivers mid-to-high single-digit EPS growth.
+The CNP AI stock forecast uses scenario ranges around the $42.04 cutoff price, the reiterated 2026 non-GAAP EPS guidance midpoint of $1.90, and a three-year financial_rigor.py model.
+The bullish case requires rate-base growth, timely recovery, lower financing pressure, strong Houston industrial load, and a stable utility multiple.
+The base case assumes management delivers the mid to high end of the 7% to 9% EPS growth range.
 The bearish case assumes regulatory lag, storm-cost friction, higher rates, or valuation compression.

 Bullish case

-More likely if non-GAAP EPS grows near 9% annually, the market pays about 25x earnings, the $65.5 billion capital plan receives timely recovery, and data-center and industrial load materializes as planned.
+More likely if non-GAAP EPS grows near 9% annually, Houston large load energizes on schedule, the $66.7 billion capital plan receives timely recovery, and the market pays about 24x three-year earnings.

 Base case